Radical sustainability: Application

 The term is often used in reference to sustainable architecture, design, and urban planning.
 This subset of radical sustainability is strongly supportive of autonomous development, which is looking to pioneer systems that allow the citizens living within and utilizing these systems control over the basic resources involved such as food and water.
 This group control of necessities is thought to foster communities that are egalitarian and advance quality and social justice.
 Within larger cities, radical sustainability looks to empower citizens to create change and ensure their cities have the capability to provide such necessities as food, clean water, proper sanitation and waste management, and green energy within their jurisdiction.
 Radical sustainable change, due to its intense nature, has a difficult time being implemented in urban environments that contain many moving parts.
 Several barriers have been documented as contributing to this difficulty.
 This includes the idea of technological lock-in, or the idea that the more a community gets used to and adapts to a technology, the less willing or likely they are to switch to another, regardless of perceived advantage or upgrades.
-It has roots in economics and the cost of new technology, a trend of aversion to having to learn new technology, and psychology and the uncertainty and perceived distrust of this new technology. t also includes institutional inertia, which is simply the resistance of large institutions to change, and has been blamed for slow progress across climate change and ecological movements as seen in the Moore et. al case study in urban sustainability in Australia.
+It has roots in economics and the cost of new technology, a trend of aversion to having to learn new technology, and psychology and the uncertainty and perceived distrust of this new technology.
+It also includes institutional inertia, which is simply the resistance of large institutions to change, and has been blamed for slow progress across climate change and ecological movements as seen in the Moore et. al case study in urban sustainability in Australia.

 Radical sustainability can also be seen in business practices and discussions of entrepreneurship and innovation.
 In this context, radical sustainability refers to drastic, expedient changes, often in human systems such as product and service management.
 It also deals with the responsibility of sustainable consumption, and business practices that can encourage changes in the consumer's behavior, by accessibility, ease, incentive, or other methods.
 This is in opposition to the argument of the more gradual incremental change, which while typically seen as the easier type of change to accomplish, is also argued by those who believe in radical sustainability as being not enough to combat ecological changes resulting from current business practices.
-Some theorists go so far as to argue that sticking to incremental change - where many businesses are comfortable - could even be dangerous.
+Some theorists go so far as to argue that sticking to incremental change – where many businesses are comfortable – could even be dangerous.

-Indirectly, there's been signs of its use in regulation and policy in recent years as well, so argued by Ben Thomson and Jennie Rommer in their discussion of recent United States policies and supported by the foundations of radical sustainability as proposed by Kellogg and Pettigrew.
+Indirectly, there have been signs of its use in regulation and policy in recent years as well, so argued by Ben Thomson and Jennie Rommer in their discussion of recent United States policies and supported by the foundations of radical sustainability as proposed by Kellogg and Pettigrew.